iris-art/bearch/REPORT.md

 - Log out -> sets all the user values to zero so the user is logged out
 - Login -> redirects to login page
 - Register -> redirects to register page

+### large description functionality
+Almost all the pages do get values from the database, that's why I've got quite a few different java activities.
+- They values I needed from the database did I get with an Api.
+This Api was hosted on 000webhost.com but in a couple of days that server became very slow.
+So for production I used my local machine as host for those api files.
+All the api (PHP) files did I wrote by myself and could be found in the api folder.
+I made requests to those api files with OkHttpRequests POST and GET requests.
+All the requests where user values where included were POST requests and others were GET.
+##### explaination of all activities
+- bandActivity : this activity takes the values of the band the user joined and shows them editable in the view, it also makes it possible to change the profile-picture of the band.
+When the save button is hit, the api is requested to save the values in the database.

+- FilterMusicianActivity/FilterBandActivity : these activities starts when one of the buttons (Search Bands/Musicians) is clicked from homescreen.
+In this activities are 4 filter options available (3 for band)

+- bandResultActivity/MusicianResultActivity : these activities starts when the filtering activities are finished and takes the values of the filter activity.
+It goes through the database tables with users and bands and shows all the results which matches with the filter values.
+The results of the filter matches are shown in a ListView.

+- bandDetail/MusicianDetail : these activities start when one of the bands or musicians is clicked from the Musician/Band ResultActivity and shows the profile of the clicked band/musician.

+- CreateBandActivity :

+- LogInActivity :
+- LogOutActivity :
+- MainActivity :
+- MemberActivity :

+- ProfileActivity :
+- RegisterActivity :
+- RequestsActivity :